🇬🇧 EN

 Is the VAT on the replacement vehicle deductible?

-According to Spanish law, VAT incurred on the acquisition of a vehicle is only deductible if its exclusive use for the economic activity is demonstrated.
+Under Spanish law, the VAT incurred on the purchase of a vehicle is only deductible if its exclusive allocation to the economic activity can be proven.

-• If it is clearly assigned to after-sales service, 100% of the VAT may be deducted.
+• If it is clearly allocated to the after-sales service, 100% of the VAT may be deducted.

-• It is advisable to keep a handover log, signed contracts and justify that it is not used for personal purposes.
+• It is advisable to keep a register of loans, signed contracts and justify that it is not used for personal purposes.

-Additionally, in the event of an inspection, it is essential to demonstrate that the vehicle has not been used by employees or management for personal journeys or trips unrelated to the business.
+In addition, in the event of an inspection, it is essential to demonstrate that the vehicle has not been used by employees or management for personal journeys or journeys unrelated to the business.

 Depreciation of the vehicle

-The cost of the vehicle can be depreciated like any other item of property, plant and equipment:
+The cost of the vehicle can be depreciated like any other tangible fixed asset:

 • Its value is recorded as a fixed asset.

-• Annual depreciation is applied (around 16% if it is a passenger car, according to tax tables).
+• An annual depreciation is applied (around 16% if it is a passenger car, according to the tax tables).

-• It must remain in use for several years, not for immediate resale.
+• It must be kept in use for several years, not for immediate resale.

-In the event of periodic replacement of the courtesy vehicle, it must be properly derecognised in the accounts and the outstanding depreciation adjusted.
+If the replacement vehicle is renewed periodically, it must be properly derecognised in the accounts and the outstanding depreciation adjusted.

-All expenses derived from the use of the vehicle (inspections, repairs, insurance, fuel, etc.) are deductible if its professional use is justified.
+All expenses arising from the use of the vehicle (inspections, repairs, insurance, fuel, etc.) are deductible if their professional use is justified.

-The proportional part of common expenses may also be deducted (for example, fleet insurance or shared maintenance) if the vehicle is part of a fleet.
+The proportional share of common expenses (for example, fleet insurance or shared maintenance) can also be deducted if the vehicle is part of a fleet.

 What changes if the vehicle is offered free of charge or charged for?

-• It is considered part of customer service, as a loyalty or experience-improvement initiative.
+• It is considered part of the customer service, as a loyalty action or improvement of the experience.

 • It is not invoiced to the customer, but it is important to keep written evidence.

-• For tax purposes, it can still be deductible as long as its business use is proven.
+• For tax purposes, it may still be deductible as long as its commercial use is proven.

-• In the event of an inspection, the free handover must be documented and linked to a specific repair.
+• In the event of an inspection, the free loan must be documented and linked to a specific repair.

 For a fee